 Around two thirds of schools in Hampshire, including nearly all in Southampton, are closed causing major childcare headaches for parents.

-Angry public sector workers are manning dozens of picket lines outside council buildings, hospitals, job centres, tax offices and prisons in the dispute over Government plans to make them pay higher pension contributions.
+Angry public sector workers are manning dozens of picket lines outside council buildings, hospitals, job centres, tax offices and prisons in the dispute over Government plans to make them pay

 The strikes come after the Government yesterday provoked a fresh clash with unions by announcing plans to cap public sector pay rises to one per cent when a current wage freeze ends.